These cinnamon chip buttermilk scones are tender, buttery and perfect, plus, the base scone recipe can be used for endless scone possibilities!

 • Preheat the oven to 400 degrees F. Line a large, rimmed baking sheet with parchment paper and set aside.

-• Cut the length of dough into triangular wedges, about 12-14 and place on the baking sheet, about an inch apart.
+• Cut the dough into 12 to 14 triangular wedges, and place them 1/2-inch apart on the prepared baking sheet.
 Brush the tops with melted butter and sprinkle with sugar.

-• Bake at 400 degrees for 15 minutes until just lightly golden brown and no longer doughy in the center.
+• Bake for 15 minutes until just lightly golden brown and baked through.
+Let cool on the pan or remove to a wire rack to cool completely.

 Notes